Indian River Community Foundation

 • Field of Interest Funds: Targeted funding for specific causes

-• Designated Funds: Pre-determined beneficiary organizations
+• Designated Funds: Pre-determined beneficiary organisations

 Priority Areas